-a true story about autonomy
+a true story about big feelings

 The Green Cup Was the Last Straw